 Subsequent rehabilitation consists in observing the rules of hygiene, rinsing the mouth several times a day, and treating with local medications.
 It’s also important to watch your diet.
 The foods you eat should be high in protein, vitamins, and minerals.
 Don’t forget about the water balance.
 Every day you need to drink at least 1.5-2 liters of water.

-How to cure gum gingivitis at home
+How to cure gum gingivitis in adults at home

 It is impossible to make a diagnosis on your own and self-medicate with a disease.
 Therapy at home is possible only after an examination by a specialist when he gave all the necessary recommendations.